John Um – Regional Corporate Sushi Chef

 Executive Chef Joel Versola brings an unrivalled passion for cooking and a wealth of experience to SUSHISAMBA’s largest location in Las Vegas at The Shoppes at The Palazzo.
 His seamless fit with the restaurant’s unique cuisine is a product of years of dedication and teamwork.
 Born and raised in Maui, Hawaii, his interest in the culinary industry developed at an early age.
 Graduating with an Associate of Science Degree in Food Service and a Certificate of Achievement in the Culinary Arts at Kapiolani Community College, Versola balanced his formal education with practical experience, working as kitchen manager at Honolulu’s Okonomiyaki Chibo, a restaurant group that opened its first location in Osaka, Japan.

-Poised for his a more prestigious position, Versola revisited Nobu Las Vegas in 2007.
+Poised for his a more prestigious position, Joel revisited Nobu Las Vegas in 2007.
 During his time as Executive Chef, the location earned a Michelin Star for 2008 and 2009 in addition to receiving countless celebratory reviews in national and local publications.
-In 2012, Versola was promoted to Executive Chef at Nobu in Caesars Palace.
-The role was challenging, yet rewarding for Versola who was charged with the restaurant’s opening, menu planning, staff hiring and equipment ordering.
-When the restaurant officially opened in February 2013, Versola oversaw both restaurant and in-room dining.
-The location boasted the first ever teppanyaki in the United States under the culinary direction of Versola.
+In 2012, Joel was promoted to Executive Chef at Nobu in Caesars Palace.
+The role was challenging, yet rewarding as he was charged with the restaurant’s opening, menu planning, staff hiring and equipment ordering.
+When the restaurant officially opened in February 2013, Joel oversaw both restaurant and in-room dining.
+The location boasted the first ever teppanyaki in the United States under his culinary direction.